The Lancet December 03, 2016

 Setting

-Intervention Percutaneous coronary intervention (PCI) using drug-eluting stents.
+Intervention Percutaneous coronary intervention (PCI) using drug-eluting stents (predominantly biolimus-eluting).

 Comparator Coronary artery bypass grafting (CABG).

-Outcome Major adverse cardiac or cerebrovascular events (MACCE), defined as a composite of all-cause mortality, non-procedural myocardial infarction, repeat revascularization, and stroke.
+Outcome Major adverse cardiac or cerebrovascular events (MACCE): a composite of all-cause mortality, non-procedural myocardial infarction, any repeat coronary revascularization, and stroke.

 Study Limitations